ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 > This step is mandatory.

 - "Decision", "Rationale" and "Implications" are now filled out and fixed according to the reviews
-- decisions of this status usually already have an implementation PR
+- decisions of this step usually already have an implementation PR

 > In this step, decision PRs only modify a _single_ decision.
+> Only exceptions like backlinks from other decisions are allowed.

 ### Partially Implemented